teodoro98/Pi4Server/README.md

 Guidelines for install and configure a full Ubuntu Server on a Raspberry Pi 4 system.

-Used service:

-+ Kubernetes with Docker containers
-    + Vpn
-    + Samba
-    + Nginx

 ### Table of Contents

 - [Ubuntu Server](#ubuntu-server)